bparanj/crystal/computer/storage/nvme.md

 2. Purpose: Primarily used for SSDs, but also Wi-Fi and Bluetooth adapters.

-3. Interface: Supports multiple interfaces including SATA, PCIe, and USB 3.0.
+3. Interface: Supports multiple interfaces  SATA, PCIe, and USB 3.0.

-4. Dimensions: Various sizes, commonly 22mm wide with lengths of 30, 42, 60, 80, or 110mm.
+4. Dimensions: Various sizes,  22mm wide with lengths of 30, 42, 60, 80, or 110mm.

 5. Naming: Size denoted as 2230, 2242, 2260, 2280, 22110.